mvdnbrk/robin/README.md

 ## How to Run the Rig (Step-by-Step)

 ### 1) Pre‑Event Preparation
-1. Charge wireless mic(s) and check batteries/spares.
+1. Prepare the SM7dB and confirm phantom power (if using built-in preamp) on the mixer/interface.
 2. Update Engine OS on the controller and Engine DJ Desktop if needed.
 3. Export your Engine DJ library to the performance USB/drive.
 Verify playlists load.
 4. Open SoundSwitch and verify the venue/light show project.
 Export show data to the Engine drive if using Engine Lighting.